- The Society shall be called the World Society for Transport and Land Use Research.

 - Elections to the Executive Board shall be held on a three-year basis, in accordance with the composition specified in section 4.

-- All nominations must be submitted to the secretary in writing by the date specified.
+- All nominations must be submitted to the secretary or the chair in writing by the date specified.

 - For all vacancies for which there is more than one candidate, a ballot of members will be held.
 The minimum period for the ballot will be four weeks.